rlugojr/phosphor-disposable/README.md

 ```

-You can create you own disposables from the `IDisposable` class, as you can see
+Custom disposables can be created with the `IDisposable` class, as you can see
 in the following typescript example:

 ```typescript